-Undergraduate students in the CIE department are welcome to participate in research projects with faculty and graduate students.
+Undergraduate students in the CEE department are welcome to participate in research projects with faculty and graduate students.
 Students are encouraged to contact faculty whose research topics they find interesting.
 Undergraduate research experiences may be on a paid or volunteer basis.
 Students can also perform research for credit by enrolling in independent study.

 Undergraduates may participate in research during the academic year or during the summer.
 In the academic year, students typically work on research projects 5-15 hours per week.
 If the research project has external funding, undergraduate students can apply the work-study awards that are part of their financial aid package.

 The CEE department also has many opportunities for undergraduate students to participate in research projects during the summer.
 Paid research internships include:

 Stevens Fund Internships

 Each year, 2-4 CEE students are selected for these internships, which carry a stipend of $1,500-$2,500.
 This stipend may be supplemented by additional funding from the research account(s) of the supervising faculty member.

 Up to two CEE students are selected each year for these internships, which support research experiences in environmental engineering.
 These internships include a stipend of $2,500, which may be supplemented by additional funding from the research account(s) of the supervising faculty member.

 Up to two CEE students are chosen each year as NASA Research Fellows.
 These internships, which carry a stipend of up to $4,000, are awarded to students who wish to work with environmental engineering faculty on projects related to Earth System Science.
 The stipend may be supplemented by additional funding from the research account(s) of the supervising faculty member.

 Individual faculty members may offer paid summer research experiences, which are supported by research grants.
 These opportunities are offered at the discretion of the supervising faculty member.
 Interested students are encouraged to contact faculty members whose research areas they find particularly interesting.